nemonik/hands-on-DevOps/readme.md

 1. Open <http://192.168.0.11/> in your browser and authenticate through GitLab on into Drone, if you need to.
 2. Then select `SYNC`.
 The arrows will chase each other for a bit.
 3. Then click `root/helloworld-web` repo and `ACTIVATE REPOSITORY`, then `SAVE` under the `Main` section to enable Drone orchestration for the project.
+A `Successfully saved` modal will appear for a second or two in the bottom left of the page indicating you've activated the repository.
 4. Then click the Drone logo in the upper left of the page to return home.

 ### 8.12.15.
 Add Static Analysis (*SonarQube*) step to pipeline